HALtheWise/bear-with-me/README.md

 # bear-with-me

-Creating authentic human connection in the modern world, via bear.
+**Creating authentic human connection in the modern world, via bear.**

+By: Eric Miller, Toby Shapinsky, Jared Briskman

+Drawing inspiration from Oliver Steele's [bear-as-a-service](https://github.com/olinlibrary/bear-as-a-service).

+## Overview
+__Bear-with-me__ is a project of both software and social invention.
+Users call **The Bear**, who will connect their call with another random user, and give them a conversation prompt This provides an unexpected yet intentional interaction.

+From a technical perspective, __bear-with-me__ is a python webapp integrated with twilio, and deployed on heroku.

 ## Setup